k0s/toolbox/README.txt

 toolbox
 =======

-*a place to find Mozilla software tools*
+*an index of Mozilla software tools*

 The Story of Toolbox
 --------------------

-A tool is only useful if you know it exists and can find it.
-Toolbox is an index of tools developed by the mozilla community.
+A tool is only useful if you know it exists and can find it and information about it.
+Toolbox is an index of tools developed by and for the Mozilla community.
 Toolbox is not a hosting service -- it is just a listing of packages which can live anywhere that are of use to Mozillians.

 It could also be used to track: